 However, if your goal is to engage in competitive weightlifting ultimately, you might start with a nylon belt, but you’ll eventually want to lever up to leather.

 The best weightlifting belts are recognized for their ability to enhance safety and performance in the weight room.
 Not all such belts are created equal, however.

 If we had to recommend only one belt for any experience level, it would be the Rogue USA Nylon Lifting Belt.

-Beautifully realized and effective, it was near the top of all the categories we tested for, which made it our hands-down best weightlifting belt.
+Beautifully made and convenient, it became near the top of all the categories we tested for, which made it our best weightlifting belt.